Allx92/Digitization-Playbook/test_docs/docs/Prelim_Setup/prelim_setup.md

     **Next Steps**

-    * Refer to the "Get Documents Librarian -> Spin Off -> Material Retrievers -> Target in Cradle" section of a separate document for instructions on retrieving and placing materials onto the scanner bed.
+    * Clarify with the Porter/Material Retrievers for instructions on retrieving and placing materials onto the scanner bed.

     **Additional Notes**